Stormwater Division

 Minneola, FL 34715

-The City of Minneola currently has an active NPDES permit #FLR04E111 and a stormwater management program with restrictive rules on development runoff controls and pollution prevention.
-The City also provides regular street sweeping and a stormwater retrofit program funded through its existing stormwater utility fees.
+The City of Minneola is proud to maintain an active NPDES permit (#FLR04E111) and has established a proactive stormwater management program that includes strict controls on development runoff and pollution prevention.
+Our city regularly conducts street sweeping and has a stormwater retrofit program funded by existing stormwater utility fees to further enhance our community's efforts.
+You can learn more about the U.S. Environmental Protection Agency's National Pollutant Discharge and Elimination System (NPDES) at: https://www.epa.gov/npdes.

-The Water Quality Sampling Database is designed to allow you to search for information by watershed, county and water body and to determine levels of dissolved oxygen, pH and chemicals in the water's makeup.
-This site is update as information is gathered and can be found at: secure.sjrwmd.com/aqportal/Data
+Additionally, the Water Quality Sampling Database is a valuable resource where you can search for information by watershed, county, and water body, and check the levels of dissolved oxygen, pH, and chemicals in our water.
+This site is consistently updated with new information and can be accessed at: secure.sjrwmd.com/aqportal/Data.

 National Pollutant Discharge Elimination System (NPDES)